Come Follow Me 3/23/2020 – Devotionals & FHE for Children

 - Enos gave the plates to his son, Jarom.
 Jarom gave them to his son, Omni.

-- Both men did not write very much on the plates, but they did write a little about what was happening with the Nephites and Lamanites.
+- Then both men did not write very much on the plates, but they did write a little about what was happening with the Nephites and Lamanites.

 - One thing we learn about their writings was that when the Nephites were righteous, the Lord protected them from the Lamanites, just like He promised.